mathigon/textbooks/euclidean-geometry/content.md

     figure: img(src="images/divider-1.svg" width=760 height=42)

 ## Definitions

-It is important to think about the kinds of tools the ancient Greeks had available when doing geometry.
-Rulers

 Before we can write any proofs, we need some common terminology that will make it easier to talk about geometric objects.
 These are not particularly exciting,